 The borrowers in the AARP case all died, leaving their spouses, who were not listed on the loan documents, living in the mortgaged homes.
 Because of the housing downturn, the homes were worth less than the balance due on the reverse mortgage.
 None of the three spouses -- residents of Indiana, New York, and Maryland -- could obtain loans for more than their homes were worth and faced eviction.

 2008 Policy Change

 Since 1989, HUD rules governing reverse mortgages have stated that a borrower or heirs would never owe more than the home was worth at the time of repayment.
-But at the end of 2008, the Bush administration abruptly changed this policy and said that an heir -- including a surviving spouse who was not named on the mortgage -- must pay the full mortgage balance to keep the home, even it if exceeds the value of the property.
-This, AARP says, violates existing contracts between reverse mortgage borrowers and lenders.
+But at the end of 2008, the Bush administration abruptly changed this policy and said that an heir -- including a surviving spouse who was not named on the mortgage -- must pay the full mortgage balance to keep the home, even if it exceeds the value of the property.
+This, AARP said, violates existing contracts between reverse mortgage borrowers and lenders.

 The US District Court for the District of Columbia ruled in 2013 that HUD violated federal law by failing to protect the plaintiffs.
 The surviving spouses of holders of reverse mortgages are protected from foreclosure as a result of the death of the spouse named on the mortgage, and HUD had to remedy the problem.
 As a result, surviving spouses are assured that they will be able to remain in their homes, despite the loss of a spouse.